Pikachu211/pika_moneywash/README.md

 Type into "server.cfg" - "start pika_moneywash"

-IF YOU WANNA CHANGE PLACE YOU MUST GO TO CONFIG FILE AND CHANGE "Config.Location"
+IF YOU WANNA CHANGE LOCATION YOU MUST GO TO CONFIG FILE AND CHANGE "Config.Location"